 But Wait, There’s MORE!

 In the last half of this interview, I hit Sue with six cases designed to illustrate some of the more common challenges that we encounter in compatibility testing, and Sue handled them like a pro!
-Don’t miss the chance to hear a master at work, showing you exactly how to handle unexpected findings either in the crossmatch itself or with other tests related to the crossmatch.
+Don’t miss the chance to hear a master at work, showing you exactly how to manage unexpected findings either in the crossmatch itself or with other tests related to the crossmatch.

 DISCLAIMER: The opinions expressed on this episode are those of my guest and I alone, and do not reflect those of the organizations with which either of us is affiliated.
 Neither Sue nor I have any relevant financial disclosures.